Background pattern

 10 – 20 ml

-For more details on the doses to be applied for anesthetizing specific nerves or for specific anesthetic techniques, consult standard textbooks.
+For more details on the doses applied for anesthetizing specific nerves or for specific anesthetic techniques, consult standard textbooks.

-Lower doses may be necessary for elderly patients or those in poor general health.
+Lower doses may be necessary for elderly patients or those in poor general condition.

-The doses for adolescents aged 15 and over are the same as those for adults.
+The doses for adolescents from 15 years of age are those indicated above for adults.

-When using prolonged blocks, such as repeated administration, the repeated doses of mepivacaine should be reduced by 50% in patients with Child-Pugh grade C liver disease and the total dose in 24 hours should not exceed 750 mg of mepivacaine.
+When prolonged blocks are used, for example, through repeated administration, the repeated doses of mepivacaine should be reduced by 50% in patients with grade C hepatic disease (Child-Pugh classification), and the total dose in 24 hours should not exceed 750 mg of mepivacaine.

-No dose reduction is necessary for surgical anesthesia until 24 hours in patients with renal dysfunction.
+No dose reduction is necessary for surgical anesthesia in patients with renal dysfunction up to 24 hours.

 Administration